-The Board of Directors ("Board") acknowledges the importance of rewarding and providing a return to shareholders on a yearly basis through the payment of dividend.
-However, in light of the near to medium-term global macroeconomic uncertainties, heighten geopolitical tension, ongoing supply-chain disruptions, escalating energy prices and inflationary risk, the Board is of the view that conserving the cash as well as retaining the financial flexibilities for upcoming new launch projects and acquisition of strategic landbank prevail.
-As such, the Board does not recommend the payment of any dividend at the forthcoming 57th AGM.
+The Board of Directors ("Board") acknowledges the importance of rewarding and providing a return to shareholders yearly through the payment of dividends.
+However, in light of the near to medium-term global macroeconomic uncertainties, heightened geopolitical tension, weakening currency, and escalating energy prices, the Board is of the view that conserving the cash as well as retaining the financial flexibilities for upcoming new launch projects and acquisition of strategic landbank prevail.
+As such, the Board does not recommend the payment of any dividend at the forthcoming 58th AGM.